rjpaskin/codefirst-girls-bristol_source/_sessions/c1s3/1_why_is_css_hard.md

 title: What's hard about CSS?
 ---

-You've seen quite a bit of CSS now; it all seems quite straightforward - you write some css, tweak it 'til it looks good and you're done!
+You've seen quite a bit of CSS now; it all seems quite straightforward - you write some CSS, tweak it 'til it looks good and you're done!
 In theory this is exactly how CSS works and is why CSS is brilliant.

 <div style="display: block;margin-left: auto; margin-right: auto; width: 200px;">
 <img src="/assets/cat_pic.jpg" class='img-polaroid' width='200px'>